finalverse/libra2-core/RUST_CODING_STYLE.md

 ### README.md for top-level directories and other major components

-Each major component of Aptos Core needs to have a `README.md` file.
+Each major component of Libra2 needs to have a `README.md` file.
 Major components are:

 - top-level directories (e.g. `aptos-core/network`, `aptos-core/language`)
 - the most important crates in the system (e.g. `vm-runtime`)